nbennett320/dawesome/docs/audio-graph.md

-# Audio Engine
+# Audio Graph

 This is responsible for processing the correct entities in order of expected flow, essentially a scene graph for audio.
 Audio sources (synths, samples) can be added as leaf nodes to the graph, then modulated and blended before reaching the main output.

 ## Document Model

-This mind map includes a directional flow of the levels of hierarchy inside of a Project:
+[This mind map](https://whimsical.com/project-HNvThW62PrN9Gp33UfAuRf@2Ux7TurymNHcs4gAfi4M) includes a directional flow of the levels of hierarchy inside of a Project.

-<iframe style="border:none" width="800" height="450" src="https://whimsical.com/embed/HNvThW62PrN9Gp33UfAuRf@2Ux7TurymNHcs4gAfi4M"></iframe>

 ### Project